They’re feeling it.

 This enables first person experiences that are both immersive and highly realistic.
-Instead of relying on participants to imagine themselves in the position of someone from another group, Virtual Reality-enabled sensory immersion provides the ability to, as literally as possible, place participants in the shoes of another person exactly as intended by the creators of the experience.
+Instead of relying on participants to imagine themselves in the position of someone else, Virtual Reality-enabled sensory immersion provides the ability to, as literally as possible, place participants in the shoes of another person exactly as intended by the creators of the experience.

 creates an environment that engages the senses such that the participant experiences oneness with the virtual world.